 I grew up in a Christian home, but it was not until my teenage years that I began to believe and to experience the Lord Jesus for myself.
 Since then He has graciously kept me through many ups and downs.
 I am still learning!
 I have been married to Christine for 35 years and we have 4 children and one granddaughter.
 I retired from teaching French and Spanish in 2012.
 Since then I have been working part-time as the church administrator.
-I am now looking after things as part-time acting pastor while we look for a new full-time pastor.
-I have retired from full-time teaching of French and Spanish, but still do some supply teaching.

 Ian Rescorle (Elder and Treasurer)